INT3 (PP) - Positioning Plymouth as a major UK destination

 - Delivering a strategic programme of major events, including the Mayflower 400 celebrations, which deliver a long term economic and cultural development legacy for the city and will provide a vibrant and rich educational resource.

-- Enhancing Plymouth's offer for hosting major conferences and as a meeting place for national and international business events through delivering a conference and meetings strategy and associated campaigns to attract targeted groups.
+- Enhancing Plymouth's offer for hosting conferences and as a meeting place for national and international business events through delivering a conference and meetings strategy and associated campaigns to attract targeted groups.

 - Using planning powers to identify strategic opportunities for new high quality hotels and address capacity shortages in hotels and visitor accommodation, and to support the provision of services and facilities to support the visitor economy.